mitchellirvin/data-structures-katas/src/main/java/katas/datastructures/list/readme.md

 **Problem Statement**

-Implement your own linked-list based resizable list (generically typed), named YourNameLinkedList.
+Implement your own linked-list based resizable list (generically typed), named YourLinkedList.
-YourNameLinkedList will use linked nodes to contain the underlying elements.
+YourLinkedList will use linked nodes to contain the underlying elements.

-Start by renaming `YourNameLinkedList` to include your actual name.
+Start by renaming `YourLinkedList` to include your actual name.
 Mine would be `MitchLinkedList`.
 Be sure to use the refactoring tool in your IDE, so that it is renamed everywhere.
-`YourNameLinkedList` implements our own `List` interface.
+`YourLinkedList` implements our own `List` interface.
 This interface defines the methods you'll need to implement in order to successfully pass the test cases in `ListTest`.
 Happy coding!